microsoft/rushjs.io-website/pages/maintainer/publishing.md

 #### Command to publish packages

-`rush publish –include-all`
+`rush publish --include-all`

-Running `rush publish –include-all` will publish all the public packages that have version increased.
+Running `rush publish --include-all` will publish all the public packages that have version increased.

 ## 4. Summary